MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 ## 4. Start the SDK

 In order to use App Center, you must opt in to the module(s) that you want to use.
 By default no modules are started and you'll have to call each one when starting the SDK.
+The instructions below are slightly different depending on what lifecycle you are using.
+Starting from Xcode 12 you can select one of two lifecycles: "Swift UI App" (selected by default in Xcode 12) and "UI Kit AppDelegate".
+If you are using Xcode 11 or lower, then you are using UI Kit AppDelegate lifecycle.
 If you're developing for an extension, refer to the [Extension getting started page](./ios-extensions.md).

 ### 4.1 Add the import statements

-Open the project's **AppDelegate** file and add the following import statements:
+Open the project's **AppDelegate** file (for UI Kit AppDelegate lifecycle) or **<ProjectName>App.swift** file (for Swift UI App lifecycle) and add the following import statements:

 ```objc
 @import AppCenter;